 With our furnace troubleshooting guide, you can do it yourself and save a lot of money.
 The average service call will cost you over $100.
 We help you keep that money!
 This step by step furnace repair guide will allow you to diagnose and repair the most common problems that occur in a modern gas fired furnace.
-This page will help you to isolate the problem to a component.
-Then, you can click on the blue links to go to the page for that specific component for advanced testing/repairs.

 **NOTE** ONLY YOU CAN ASSESS YOUR ABILITY TO PERFORM THIS TASK.
 THIS IS A GUIDE AND CANNOT PROVIDE ALL OF THE DETAILS FOR EVERY SITUATION.